FrancesCoronel/personal-website-v3/README.md

 ### Function

 - Search with Algolia
-- Comment integration with Disqus
+- Like & comment integration with Disqus
 - Site and page views with Google Analytics
 - Use IFTTT to automatically publish new posts & portfolio items to Twitter & LinkedIn

+### In Progress

+- making Algolia search work
+- making favicon bigger

 ## Usage